-For and on behalf of Board of Directors of KAMAT HOTELS (INDIA) LIMITED
+For and on behalf of Board of Directors of KAMAT HOTELS (INDIA) LIMITED for the financial year ended on 31st March, 2019

-Place : Mumbai Date : 5th August, 2019 Dr. Vithal V. Kamat (DIN 00195341) Executive Chairman and Managing Director
+Dr. Vithal V. Kamat (DIN 00195341) Executive Chairman and Managing Director

-ANNEXURE "A" TO THE BOARD'S REPORT

-FORM NO. MGT-9

-EXTRACT OF ANNUAL RETURN
+ANNEXURE "A" TO THE BOARD'S REPORT FORM NO. MGT-9 EXTRACT OF ANNUAL RETURN